-3.2 A Laboratory Round Robin Study for Great Salt Lake Water Quality Analytical Techniques
+5.2 Laboratory Round Robin Study for Analytical Techniques

-3.2.1 Problem Statement
+5.2.1 Problem Statement

-Due to the complex geochemical properties of Great Salt Lake water, sample preservation, storage, and preparation, as well as accurate analysis of target analytes, can be challenging.
+Due to the complex geochemical properties of the Lake water, sample preservation, storage, and preparation, as well as accurate analysis of target analytes, are challenging.
 Standard analytical methods may fail to accurately measure certain analytes due to interferences from high concentrations of total dissolved solids and other matrix effects.
-For example, a round robin study conducted by UDWQ for the assessment of selenium in Great Salt Lake found selenium concentrations to vary widely among different analytical techniques used (Moellmer et al., 2006).
-Similarly, USGS has found that it needed to alter its analytical methods to accurately assess nutrients in Great Salt Lake (personal communication, Harold Ardourel, National Water Quality Laboratory, USGS).
-It is thus prudent to conduct a laboratory round robin study for key target analytes in Great Salt Lake water as part of implementing a long-term monitoring program.
+For example, a round robin study conducted by UDWQ for the assessment of selenium in the Lake found selenium concentrations to vary widely among different analytical techniques used (Moellmer et al., 2006).
+Similarly, USGS has found that it needed to alter its analytical methods to accurately measure nutrients in the Lake (personal communication, Harold Ardourel, National Water Quality Laboratory, USGS).
+It is thus prudent to conduct an interlaboratory comparison otherwise known as a laboratory round robin study for key target analytes in the Lake water as part of implementing a long-term monitoring program.
 This will help identify, develop, and validate reliable analytical methods for the lake.

-3.2.2 Study Objectives
+5.2.2 Study Objectives